yizeyi18/ScalES/doc/introduction.rst

   electronic structure developers who also care about high performance computing.

-The DGDFT project started with a small team working part time on the project in a math department (the situation has not changed drastically so far).
-So almost all features of DGDFT are built around a single
+The ScalES project started with a small team working part time on the project in a math department (the situation has not changed drastically so far).
+So almost all features of ScalES are built around a single
 scenario: **perform fast, massively parallel, large scale, Gamma-point only, pseudopotential DFT calculations** (with some more adjectives depending on the detailed scenario, but the gist remains the same).
-DGDFT strives to be the **best electronic structure code** in this regime.
-For **anything outside this regime**, we expect that users can easily find other software packages that (certainly) have more functionalities and outperform DGDFT.
-The following common tasks are currently considered out of scope of DGDFT.
+ScalES strives to be the **best electronic structure code** in this regime.
+For **anything outside this regime**, we expect that users can easily find other software packages that (certainly) have more functionalities and outperform ScalES.
+The following common tasks are currently considered out of scope of ScalES.
 None of the limitation is fundamental.
 They are all due to the desire to make the code maintainable (a.k.a.  lack of man power and/or laziness).